Greg-T8/LearningTerraform/Books/terraform_in_action/notes.md

 ##### 3.1.2 Assigning values with a variable definition file

-Assigning values with the `default` argument is a good idea because it doesn't facilitate code reuse.
+Assigning values with the `default` argument is not a good idea because it doesn't facilitate code reuse.
 A better way is to use a variable defintion file, which is any file ending in either the `.tfvars` or `.tfvars.json` extension.

 ```hcl
 words = {